Pavithrabalaji-DA/image-captioning-system/image_captioning/image_captioning/README.md

 - [Descending through a Crowded Valley - Benchmarking Deep Learning Optimizers, Schmidt et al.](https://arxiv.org/abs/2007.01547)
 - [An overview of gradient descent optimization algorithms, Ruder](https://arxiv.org/pdf/1609.04747.pdf)

-## Authorship

-Mikel Sagardia, 2022.
-No guarantees.

-You are free to use this project, but please link it back to the original source.